Query Letter Review Service

 *Canadian clients can request their invoice in CAD and pay through interac e-transfer.

 • I do not use AI when editing.
 My edits are 100% human-powered.
-I prefer not to work on manuscripts that are substantially written with AI but I don’t have a problem with writers using AI as an assistant for brainstorming, editing, and refining ideas.
+I prefer not to work on manuscripts or query letters that are written with AI.

 • Yes!
 I am based in British Columbia, Canada but I work with clients all around the world.